malikpiara/moonwith/README.md

-# 🌙 Moonwith
+# About The Project

-My personal platform.
-A blog with posts written in markdown + a comment system enabled by Cobra, my API.
+A Next.js blog with markdown files + a like and comment system enabled by [Cobra](https://github.com/malikpiara/cobra).
 Authentication is powered by Auth0 and Next.js API routes.
 Most pages are pre-rendered statically.
 I'm using client-side data fetching at the component level to retrieve comments.

+At [moonwith.com/piarali](https://moonwith.com/piarali) you can access my URL shortner.
+Using Incremental Static Regeneration (ISR) to re-generate this page every time there is a new request.

 ## Get Started